dolliars/heyheather/_posts/2020-03-03-building-a-guitar.md

 As you probably know, last year I built an electric guitar.
 The decision to start the project was made in haste.
 I needed a distraction.
 I thought it'd be a small project that would take a weekend or two.
-It spanned.. oh I don't, about 11 months.
+It spanned.. oh I don't know, about 11 months.
 This was with going to the shop maybe once or twice a week for 2-3 hours at a time and includes one month for curing the lacquer finish and a two months hiatus.
 I was asked about it and mumbled something about sanding (*soo much sandiing!*) but there's more to it than that.
 I thought I should write about it.

 ## The wonderland